 - Mission or purpose of the grant

 - Grant award date

 - Allowable expenditures

 - Match requirements

 - Only eligible resources as stipulated by the grant agreement

 - Reporting requirements

-- Prepare and submit in a timely manner all required and applicable reports under grantor-specific regulations to the grantor
+- Timely submission of financial and programmatic reporting as per the instructions in the grant; for example a specific format or through a specific website.

-- End of grant award
+- Period of Performance

+- Liquidation period

 - Closing requirements

 Grant expenditures must be reviewed for compliance.
 Grant budget status reports should be run by each department on a monthly basis.
 This report is available on PeopleSoft Financials for those who have access to this system.
 The report outlines the budget, the monthly expenditures and expenditures to date, encumbrances and available budget.
-This report should be used as a management tool to assist in properly expending all grant funds in a timely manner and appropriately encumbering funds before the grant end date.
+This report should be used as a management tool to assist in properly expending all grant funds in a timely manner and appropriately obligating and spending funds before the grant end date.